 Bullpugs, also known as Mini Bulldogs, are produced when Pugs are bred with Bulldogs.
 The result is implausibly charming as they usually weigh less than 30 pounds.
 Their tiny size makes them suitable for apartment and small home living and they do not require heaps of exercise.
 They are fragile little dogs and need plenty of affection and care and make ideal and delightful lapdogs.

-10. Shepherd Chow: Chow Chow & German Shepherd
+10. Shepherd Chow: Chow Chow German Shepherd Mix

 The Shepard Chow is a fusion of German Shepherd and Chow Chow and they inherit terrific traits from both sides of their lineage.
 This is a smart dog that needs to be stimulated so as not to become bored.
 Shepherd Chows make excellent watchdogs as they are loyal and sharp witted but they are not naturally inclined get along well with children and other animals.